-Artist Ronni Robinson cuts a lot of blueberry branches in search of the perfect branch to create the molds for her works of art.
+Artist Ronni Robinson, who creates under the name Ron Nicole, cuts a lot of blueberry branches in search of the perfect branch to create the molds for her works of art.
 So her husband David, aka The Philly Wine Guy, came up with this tasty cocktail recipe to make use of the leftover berries.
 Enjoy.

 The Violet Beauregarde

 1 | Pack a highball glass with ice.

 2 | Pour 2.5 ounces of your favorite gin (or vodka).

 3 | Add 1 ounce Blueberry Simple Syrup (see recipe below).

 4 | Top off with premium tonic (we used Fever Tree Elderflower, but you can use whatever flavor/brand you like).